 Fellowships and Internships

-APHL administers a number of fellowships including fellowships focused on training graduates with bioinformatics skills.
+APHL administers a number of fellowships, including fellowships focused on training graduates with bioinformatics skills.
 The fellowship aims to train and prepare bioinformaticians to apply their expertise within public health and to design tools that will aid existing public health personnel in the use of bioinformatics.
 Applications are accepted on a rolling basis.

 Check out information on all of the APHL fellowships.